 You may also experience fatigue, general feelings of malaise, and fever.

 Intertrigo is a rash that forms in the folds of the skin.
-When skin rubs against skin, it causes friction and creates a warm, moist environment that is ideal for fungal and bacterial growth.
+When skin rubs against skin, it causes friction and creates a warm, moist environment that’s ideal for fungal and bacterial growth.

 Ringworm (jock itch)

-Ringworm is a fungal infection that can affect skin in several different parts of the body, including the following:
+Ringworm is a fungal infection that can affect the skin of several different parts of the body.

-It can affect men, women, and children.
+It can affect people of all ages.
 Ringworm, which gets its name from the circular rash it produces on the skin, is often called jock itch or athlete’s foot, depending on its location.